Charlie and the Chocolate Factory (franchise): Wonka (2023)

-A prequel film, focusing on a Young Willy Wonka and his adventures prior to opening the world's most famous chocolate factory, titled Wonka, will be released on December 15, 2023 with Paul King directing and David Heyman producing.
-On May 24, 2021, it was announced that Timothée Chalamet had been cast to portray Young Willy Wonka in the film.
+A prequel film, focusing on a Young Willy Wonka and his adventures prior to opening the world's most famous chocolate factory, titled Wonka, was released by Warners on 15 December 2023 with Paul King directing and David Heyman producing.
+On 24 May 2021 it was announced that Timothée Chalamet had been cast to portray Young Willy Wonka in the film.
+The film is an original story that depicts a younger, hopeful Wonka throughout his early days as a chocolatier.

+The film was released in cinemas on 15 December 2023, received positive reviews from critics and grossed approximately US$632 million worldwide.
+For his performance Chalamet was nominated for a Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.

 Television

 Untitled television series (TBA)

-On November 27, 2018, Netflix announced they are developing an "animated series event" based on Roald Dahl's books, which will include a television series based on Charlie and the Chocolate Factory and the novel's sequel Charlie and the Great Glass Elevator.
+On 27 November 2018 Netflix announced they are developing an "animated series event" based on Dahl's books, which will include a television series based on Charlie and the Chocolate Factory and the novel's sequel Charlie and the Great Glass Elevator.

 Stage

 Roald Dahl's Willy Wonka (2004)

-Roald Dahl's Willy Wonka is a musical that combines elements of both Roald Dahl's book Charlie and the Chocolate Factory and of the 1971 movie Willy Wonka and the Chocolate Factory with newly created material.
+Roald Dahl's Willy Wonka is a musical that combines elements of both Dahl's book Charlie and the Chocolate Factory and of the 1971 film Willy Wonka and the Chocolate Factory with newly created material.
 The musical has several versions: the original version which premiered in 2004, the Junior version, the Kids version, and the Theatre for Young Audience version.
-All are owned by Music Theatre International, the company that owns the Willy Wonka license.
+All are owned by Music Theatre International, the company that owns the Willy Wonka licence.

 The Golden Ticket (2010)

 The Estate of Roald Dahl sanctioned an operatic adaptation called The Golden Ticket.
-It was written by composer Peter Ash and British librettist Donald Sturrock.
+It was written by the composer Peter Ash and the librettist Donald Sturrock.
 The Golden Ticket has completely original music and was commissioned by the American Lyric Theater, Lawrence Edelson (producing artistic director), and Felicity Dahl.
 The opera received its world premiere at Opera Theatre of Saint Louis on 13 June 2010, in a co-production with American Lyric Theater and Wexford Festival Opera.

 Charlie and the Chocolate Factory (2013)

-A musical based on the novel, titled Charlie and the Chocolate Factory premiered at the West End's Theatre Royal, Drury Lane in May 2013 and officially opened on 25 June.
+A musical based on the novel, titled Charlie and the Chocolate Factory, premiered at the West End's Theatre Royal, Drury Lane, in May 2013 and officially opened on 25 June.
 The show is directed by Sam Mendes, with new songs by Marc Shaiman and Scott Wittman, and stars Douglas Hodge as Willy Wonka.
 The production broke records for weekly ticket sales.
 Coincidentally, Hodge was also the voice of a Charlie and the Chocolate Factory audiobook, as part of a package of Roald Dahl CDs read by celebrities.

 Video games

-There are two Charlie and the Chocolate Factory video games, one made in 1985 and another in 2005.
-The former is based on the book of the same name while the latter is based on the 2005 film adaptation.
+There are three Charlie and the Chocolate Factory video games, one made in 1985, one made in 2005, and another made in 2012.
+The former is based on the novel of the same name, the centre is based on the 2005 film adaptation, and the latter is based on the 1971 film adaptation.